dm33187/int03_xdp/README.md

 **Part 2**

-There are two known dependencies, apart from compilation requirements at this point.
--	This package requires 'bpftool' and 'bpftrace' utilities to be installed on the system
+See below under "Compile and Build" section for known dependencies and packages that need to be installed.

 There are a few relevant directories here: